deepak1556/enclose/index.md

 Also, io.js code is put inside the box
-(along with your code) to support all
-JavaScript dynamic features for your application at run-time.
+(along with your code) to support all io.js low level functionality for your application at run-time.
 This increases output file size.